yijingch/afistforair.github.io/_posts/correspondence-with-friends/2023-07-16-correspondence-with-friends.md

 ---
-title: Correspondence with Friends: a 1000-day digest
+title: Correspondence with Friends, a 1000-day digest
 date: 2023-05-18 19:24:00 +02:00
 tags: [letter]
 ---